Le Pen: Huge gains in French parliament a ‘seismic event’

 Prime Minister Elisabeth Borne suggested Sunday evening that Macron’s alliance will seek to find “good compromises” with lawmakers from diverse political forces.

-Macron himself has not commented on the elections’ results yet.
+Macron himself hasn’t commented on the election results yet.

 His government will still have the ability to rule, but only by bargaining with legislators.
 The centrists could try to negotiate on a case-by-case basis with lawmakers from the center-left and from the conservative party — with the goal of preventing opposition lawmakers from being numerous enough to reject the proposed measures.